-- Landfilling – This is the most expensive option, with average tipping fees of about $55/ton.
+Landfilling: This is often the most expensive option, with average tipping fees of about $55/ton.

-- Land spreading – This requires a permit from the Wisconsin Department of Natural Resources, and identifying fields where the spent grains are spread.
-Farmers may need to account for the spent grain in their nutrient management plans, and may not always be able to accept the spent grain when brewers/distillers need to dispose of it.
+Land spreading: Requires a Wisconsin Department of Natural Resources permit and identification of farm fields where byproducts will be spread.
+Farms may need to account for the spent grain in their nutrient management plans and may not always be in a position to accept the byproducts brewers and distillers need to spread.

-- Contracted pickup – Some businesses pick up byproducts from human food processing and either sell them for processing or process them into other products themselves.
+Third party contract pickup: Some businesses will pick up byproducts from human food processors and either sell them for further processing or process them into other products themselves.

-Because brewers and distillers are licensed under state and federal food safety laws, they already meet most requirements for good manufacturing processes, which are more stringent for human food than animal feed.
-Other requirements are not difficult or expensive to satisfy:
+Because brewers and distillers are licensed under state and federal food safety laws, you are likely already meeting most of the good manufacturing process requirements (GMPs), as these are more stringent for human food than animal feed.
+Other licensing requirements that are relatively easy or inexpensive to satisfy include:

-- Labeling –The label must state what the product is (e.g. spent grain) and list the company name and address, and quantity.
-The label also needs to carry a guaranteed analysis, providing the nutrient values of the byproducts as a feed ingredient.
-Generally, the analysis is necessary only initially, to develop the label, or if the process that produces the byproduct changes.
-A list of laboratories that do feed analysis is available in the box at right.
-We understand that farmers may be picking up the spent grain in bulk rather than in packaging.
-We can help determine how to provide this information.
+Labeling: Labels must state what the product is made of (for example, spent grain) and list the company name and address, and quantity (for example, weight) of the product.
+The label also needs to carry a guaranteed analysis, which indicates the minimum nutrient values of the byproduct.
+Generally, laboratory analysis is necessary only initially to develop a standard label for your product, unless the process that produces the byproduct changes.
+A list of feed analysis laboratories is available at

-- Reporting tonnage – Feed license holders report the amount of feed or ingredients they distribute each year.
-The Department has developed alternatives to determine feed distribution quantities; please contact the feed program for more information.
+Reporting tonnage: Feed license holders report the amount of feed or ingredients they distribute each year.
+DATCP has developed options for breweries and distilleries to determine feed distribution quantities; please contact us for more detailed information about how to estimate tonnage.

-- Inspections – We normally inspect feed facilities about every one to five years.
-However, breweries and distilleries already meet food safety requirements that are more stringent than the GMPs for feed plants.
-Feed GMPs, like human GMPs, are intended to proactively prevent adulteration as a GMP, but because the spent grain usually moves out quickly, adulteration during handling and storage is unlikely to be an issue.
+Inspections: DATCP normally inspects feed facilities on a one to five year cycle.
+However, because most breweries and distilleries already meet human food safety requirements due to more stringent GMPs, the inspection cycle could be longer (for example, every 4-5 years).
+Another reason for the longer inspection cycle is because animal feed GMPs, like human food GMPs, are intended to proactively prevent adulteration.
+Because the spent grain usually moves out quickly (so as to avoid mold development, storage restrictions, etc.), adulteration during handling and storage is unlikely to be an issue.